lpirl/autosuspend/README.md

 (guess what:) right before and after suspending.
 Scripts exiting with a status other than `0` in `autosuspend.pre/` will prevent the machine from suspending.
+Every script will receive the interface we are listening on as only argument.

 ## Detailed How-to